Pip: Welcome to Pollywog’s Place Blog — where the questions are ancient and the stakes are genuinely personal.

 I need to:

-transplant some of the cool weather crops out to the garden beds
+transplant some of the greenhouse starts to the garden beds

 deep clean the coops/pens